 SINTX ANNOUNCES NEW ANTIBACTERIAL BIOMEDICAL PATENTS AND EXPANSION OF INTELLECTUAL PROPERTY PORTFOLIO

-/EIN News/ -- SALT LAKE CITY, Oct.
-04, 2022 (GLOBE NEWSWIRE) -- SINTX Technologies, Inc. (www.sintx.com) (NASDAQ: SINT) (“SINTX” or the “Company”), an original equipment manufacturer (OEM) of advanced ceramic materials for medical and technical applications, announced today it has been awarded four new international patents for antibacterial biomedical implants.
+SALT LAKE CITY, Oct.
+04, 2022 (GLOBE NEWSWIRE) -- SINTX Technologies, Inc. (www.sintx.com) SINT ("SINTX" or the "Company"), an original equipment manufacturer (OEM) of advanced ceramic materials for medical and technical applications, announced today it has been awarded four new international patents for antibacterial biomedical implants.

 Awarded by the countries of Canada, Australia (two patent awards), and Japan, these patents enhance SINTX's portfolio of intellectual property.
 Silicon Nitride, one of the premium bioceramics offered by SINTX, has been shown previously to exhibit the bacteriostatic benefits sought after in medical implants.
 These patent awards and the protection they provide enable SINTX to offer even greater value to medical device partners operating within the protected geographies.